 As you well know, RVs aren’t the most spacious of homes.
 This can actually be wonderful for many reasons.
 It means more time spent together, there’s less to clean, and it grants the ability to travel easily with your entire home.
 However, living in such a small home also has its drawbacks.

 One drawback that many traveling families have a hard time with is a lack of dedicated office space.
-After all, hardly any RVing families are able to live off of retirement funds or other investments, meaning they must do some sort of remote work or other work on the road.
+After all, hardly any RVing families are able to live off of retirement funds or other investments, meaning they must work on the road.
 In most cases, this work requires a decent amount of time spent doing computer work, meaning it’s necessary to have a comfy and preferably quiet place to get things done.

 Unfortunately, we have yet to find a rig with RV office space built in.
 That said, there are solutions to this problem.
 In fact, we’ve seen an enormous number of people put their creative energies to work in order to come up with some pretty awesome RV office spaces.

 In this article, we will show you 14 of our favorite RV office ideas.

 Make Use of the Bedroom

 The master bedroom is an ideal location for an RV office because it will almost always have a closing door, meaning you can block out sound and other distractions.
 RV bedrooms are quite small and already full of furniture, but some people have just enough room to get one mattress from this RV Mattress canada store.

 Bryanna Royal of Crazy Family Adventure was able to do just that.
 Her setup is pictured above.